 Suspend and resume commands provide the ability to pause and resume PROGRAM/ERASE operations.

-Read while Program/Erase operation provides beginning of read operation from one of 3-banks while programming or erase operation is in progress at specific bank, without interruption of program or erase operation.
+In an optional device (option L), Read while Write operation provides beginning of read operation from one of 3banks while programming or erase operation is in progress at specific bank, without interruption of program or erase operation.